Tablecloths From Provence

 "failed, so he returned to Provence, with Hortense and Paul fils going to Paris.
 Financial need prompted Hortense's return to Provence but in separate living..."

-Article title : Madeleine Smith
+Article title : Restaurant

 Article title : Adelir Antônio de Carli